skwzrd/PandaOps-React/README.md

 ### Snapshot

-This gif is from the [jQuery and Ajax version](https://github.com/skwzrd/PandaOps-Ajax-and-jQuery).
-I still have a couple features to rewrite in React to catch up to this.
+Right now you'll notice that 10 rows load by default and when users click "All".
+This is because I plan to dynamically add rows when users scroll downwards.

 ![Preview](resources/preview.gif)